-The addition of MFID updated on a rolling monthly basis (Mankoff et al., 2019; Fig. 1) provides near real-time monitoring of ice sheet discharge due to ice dynamics that is innovative and was unimaginable ten years ago at the start of the CCI project.
+The addition of MFID updated on a rolling monthly basis (Mankoff et al., 2019) provides near real-time monitoring of ice sheet discharge due to ice dynamics that is innovative and was unimaginable ten years ago at the start of the CCI project.
 Building on IV, SEC and ice thickness, it is a blended dataset that successfully shows how different datasets can be used together to give a coherent picture of ongoing changes in Greenland.
-With the monthly sampling, the MFID effectively supports and may act as independent validation of basin-scale GMB changes, when MFID is combined with accumulation data in the interior ice sheet.